INTRODUCTION

 "Here [Jn 20:23] you can see that his object is to deliver the people from sin, or to permit them to remain in sin, and show that they are condemned.
 Certainly, we cannot say that he has thereby founded a worldly kingdom, as the pope boasts of his power of the keys, that he has the power to loosen and to bind even that which is not sin, yea, even that which Christ neither binds nor loosens, thereby making of it a worldly power.
 But Christ shows clearly enough here what his keys are, namely, they are not to make laws and abolish them again, as the pope is doing, but to remit or retain sin."
 (Text)/(WA 49:144)

-- According to Luther, the biblical holy spirit is not a worldly power.
+- According to Luther, the holy spirit is not a worldly power.

-- According to Luther, the biblical holy spirit is a power to remit/retain sin.
+- According to Luther, the holy spirit is a power to remit/retain sin.

 Liber pontificalis says:

-The biblical holy spirit is the sovereign power over sin!
+The constituent power is the sovereign power over sin

-The power to remit/retain sin (Jn 20:23) is the same power as the power of the keys (Mt 16:19) and that power is the sovereign power we call the constituent power.
+The power to remit/retain sin (Jn 20:23) is the same power as the power of the keys (Mt 16:19) and that power is the sovereign power over sin we call the constituent power.

 The Gospel of John says: